achendev/DisableCtrlClick/README.md

 5.  **Done!** Relaunch the app one more time.
 It is now running and will launch automatically every time you log in.
 You can enjoy a `Ctrl-Click`-free normal behaviour.

 The app will show a small icon in your menubar.
+*   Click the icon to open a menu where you can temporarily disable the functionality or quit the app.
-You can remove it by holding `⌘` (Command) and dragging the icon out of the menubar.
+*   You can hide the icon by holding `⌘` (Command) and dragging it out of the menubar.
+If you want it back, just launch the app again.

 ## Building from Source